paluh/code-formatter/README.md

 ### Example of very ugly Vim plugin
 This simple (and ugly) plugin allows you to format single python statement (not single line).
-Just place your cursor on first line of statements and call `:python format_code(80)` (or make some convinient mapping for this action - you can check my proposition below).
+Just place your cursor on first line of statements and call `:python format_code(80)` (or make some convenient mapping for this action - you can check my proposition below).

     python << endpython
     import code_formatter